NuwanKeshara/SkyRoute/README.md

 # SkyRoute
 A graph-based model of global flight routes built with the Neo4j graph database.
-It maps airports as nodes and routes as relationships, enabling domestic airlines network view, international airlines network view an shortest path finding with interactive spatial visualization using NeoDash.
+It maps airports as nodes and routes as relationships, enabling domestic airlines network view, international airlines network view and shortest path finding with interactive spatial visualization using NeoDash.

 ## Tech Stack